farlee2121/DevEssentialsBlog/content/posts/2021-12-19-Private-Implementations-Public-Use-Smell.md

 ---
 date: "2021-12-19T00:00:00Z"
-tags:
-- Software Design
-- Design Smells
-- Dependency Inversion
+tags: [Software Design, Design Smells, Dependency Inversion]
 title: Private Implementations for Public Use is a Smell
 ---